Skip to main content

 Do my suppliers have to be compliant for me to be accredited?

-As part of the annual compliance audit, all local suppliers within a business’s supply chain will be captured.
-As per ECA’s Accreditation Guidelines the primary business should inform their suppliers that the accreditation process does not require them to do anything above and beyond what their legal requirements already compel them to do.
-ECA can work with businesses in your supply chain to address concerns and assist them to understand their obligations and requirements under the TCF Award and the accreditation process.
+Ethical Clothing Australia can work with businesses in your supply chain to address concerns and assist them to understand their obligations and requirements under the TCF Award and the accreditation process.
 The compliance audit is a collaborative process, designed to assist the business and its suppliers to achieve legal compliance.
-For more information refer to ECA’s Accreditation Guidelines here.
+For more information refer to the Accreditation Guidelines here.

 What benefits does accreditation give my business?

-Can I use ECA’s trademark?
+Can I use Ethical Clothing Australia's trademark?

 Is Ethical Clothing Australia a membership program?

-ECA is an accreditation program, not a membership.
+Ethical Clothing Australia is an accreditation program, not a membership.
 Businesses are audited and accredited for one year and must pay a fee which covers the cost of the compliance audit.
 To be accredited for the next year, the business must go through the process again.

 Businesses can’t purchase an accreditation; it must be earned by complying with Australian labour laws.